Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement

-We conduct an ablation study of Fortune++ to investigate the complementary roles and effectiveness of textual and symbolic reasoning.
-Table~\ref{tab:ablation} reveals several instructive patterns.
+We conduct an ablation study of \textit{Formula-R1-Plus} to investigate the complementary roles and effectiveness of textual and symbolic reasoning.
+Table~\ref{tab:ablation} reveals several notable patterns.

-\textbf{Combining textual and symbolic reasoning yields the most robust performance.} The balanced sampling strategy used by Fortune++ (five textual and five formula candidates) consistently outperforms both the pure-text and pure-formula variants across all benchmarks.
-This confirms that textual and symbolic reasoning address complementary error modes.
-Disabling either modality leads to substantial accuracy degradation, with drops of up to 18 percentage points (e.g., --18~pp on FinQA for text-only, --13~pp on AIT-QA for formula-only).
+\textbf{Combining textual and symbolic reasoning yields the most robust performance.} The balanced sampling strategy adopted by \textit{Formula-R1-Plus} (five textual and five formula-based candidates) consistently outperforms both the pure-text and pure-formula variants across all benchmarks.
+This result suggests that textual and symbolic reasoning address complementary error modes.
+Disabling either modality leads to substantial accuracy drops, with degradations of up to 18 percentage points (e.g., 18 points on FinQA for text-only and 13 points on AIT-QA for formula-only).

-\textbf{Text and formula reasoning each excel in different scenarios.} Textual reasoning performs better on simpler table QA tasks, such as TabFact and AIT-QA, where natural language understanding and logical inference dominate.
-In contrast, formula-based reasoning excels on arithmetic-heavy or structured computation tasks like FinQA and MultiHiertt, where symbolic execution is crucial for deriving the correct answer.
-This division reinforces the importance of integrating both modalities for general-purpose table understanding.
+\textbf{Textual and formula-based reasoning excel in different scenarios.} Textual reasoning performs better on relatively simpler table QA tasks, such as TabFact and AIT-QA, where natural language understanding and logical inference play a dominant role.
+In contrast, formula-based reasoning is more effective on arithmetic-intensive or structurally complex tasks such as FinQA and MultiHiertt, where symbolic execution is essential for deriving the correct answer.
+This contrast further highlights the importance of integrating both modalities for general-purpose table understanding.

-\textbf{Reinforcement learning enhances symbolic reasoning beyond supervised fine-tuning.} Compared with TabAF—which uses the same backbone but is trained only with SFT—Fortune’s RL variant achieves substantially stronger formula-only performance (e.g., 82.41\% vs.\ 67.54\% on TabFact with 5 Formula).
-This suggests that reinforcement learning encourages the model to explore more reliable and executable reasoning paths, ultimately improving symbolic program quality.
+\textbf{Reinforcement learning enhances symbolic reasoning beyond supervised fine-tuning.} Compared with TabAF, which uses the same backbone but is trained solely with SFT, the RL-based variant of \textit{Formula-R1} achieves substantially stronger formula-only performance (e.g., 82.41\% vs.\ 67.54\% on TabFact with 5 Formula).
+This result suggests that reinforcement learning encourages the model to explore more reliable and executable reasoning paths, ultimately improving the quality of symbolic programs.

-\textbf{Many correct answers are lost due to naive majority voting.} The \textit{upper-bound} rows show that Fortune++ frequently generates correct answers that are not selected by simple majority vote.
-The discrepancy between upper-bound and actual performance reaches 19~pp on MultiHiertt and 17~pp on TableBench, indicating considerable headroom for improved candidate selection through confidence-based aggregation or smarter reranking mechanisms.
+\textbf{A substantial number of correct answers are lost under naive majority voting.} The \textit{upper-bound} rows show that \textit{Formula-R1-Plus} frequently generates correct answers that are not selected by simple majority voting.
+The gap between the upper bound and actual performance reaches 19 points on MultiHiertt and 17 points on TableBench, indicating considerable headroom for improved candidate selection through confidence-based aggregation or more effective reranking strategies.